ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 everything yourself, then these are the instructions you need.

-This installation is also useful if you neither need nor want the OAuth2 security layers built into the containerized version of ClarityNLP.
+This installation is also useful if you neither need nor want the OAuth2 security layers built into the Docker version of ClarityNLP.
 A lack of security means that this method is emphatically **NOT** appropriate for patient data that must be protected in a HIPAA-compliant manner.
 So only store de-identified or test data in your bare bones Solr instance if you choose